turbot/guardrails-docs/docs/runbooks/getting-started-gcp/connect-an-account/index.md

 **Prerequisites**:

-A Turbot account with admin privilege, and a top-level `Sandbox` folder.
+Access to the Guardrails console with admin privilege, and a top-level `Sandbox` folder.

 ## Step 1: Create a service account for Guardrails